 These two types of construction refer to prismatic retro reflective tapes.
 A prismatic tape uses man made prisms or mirror to reflect light back to the source.
 (This is different from glass bead tape which uses glass spheres to reflect light.)

 This type of film is often referred to as an air backed prismatic.
-Non metallized films are made by first creating a prismatic array.
+Non metalized films are made by first creating a prismatic array.
 This can be clear or colored.
 This layer is then laminated onto another layer that provides a white background for the top prismatic layer.
-These films are normally more vivid than metallized films since they use a white background versus a metallized mirror background.
+These films are normally more vivid than metalized films since they use a white background versus a metalized mirror background.
 The downside is that the two laters can delaminate.
 It is also thicker and less flexible.
-This this type of film is great for signs and other static applications but for vehicle graphics a metallized film is a must.
+This this type of film is great for signs and other static applications but for vehicle graphics a metalized film is a must.

 Steven Cole (Economics, MBA – University of West Florida , Business & Innovation – Stanford University) 24 years of experience in the reflective safety business.
 Specializing in vehicle accident and rear end collision reduction through increased visibility.